 Aarron Walter: Design systems are a hot topic in the design world.
 But if you’re trying to implement one in your organization, you won’t get far unless your design and dev teams are aligned.
 In this episode, we chat with Brad Frost and Dan Mall about some of the best ways to get these teams to work together more effectively.
 Dan Mall is a design leader, the founder and director of the agency SuperFriendly, and the co-founder and CEO of SuperBooked.
 Brad Frost is also a design leader, as well as a web developer, and author of seminal design systems book, Atomic Design.
 Dan and Brad have worked on many projects together and share their thoughts on how agile affects the design-dev relationship, what the creative technologist role brings to the team, and how design systems can be a middle ground for designers and developers.
 They also give us a sneak peek of the masterclass they filmed on design systems for ambition.
 So, grab your developer partners and sit down for a great episode with Brad Frost and Dan Mall.
 Thanks for listening.

-Enter design system pros Brad Frost and Dan Mall, long-time collaborators known for their expertise in bridging the gap between designers and developers.
+Brad Frost and Dan Mall: Rethinking designer-developer collaboration.
+Enter design system pros and long-time collaborators, known for their expertise in bridging the gap between designers and developers.

 In this episode of the Design Better Podcast, Aarron and Eli talk with Dan and Brad about reducing friction between these two very different disciplines.
 They explore a few misconceptions around agile methodology, the risks of the creative technologist role, and the latest in design systems thinking.
 This is a conversation you don’t want to miss.